robertpiosik/CodeWebChat/README.md

 **With CWC you can:**

-- Create multi-file edits across your codebase in a single chat or API request:
+- Make multi-file edits across your codebase in a single chat or API request:
   - select folders and files for context,
   - enter instructions,
   - initialize new chat or send an API request,